 For example, if you’re a woman who weighs 140 pounds, your BAC should be approximately .05% after one drink.
 If you’re a 140-pound male, it will be .04%.
 If you’re a man or woman, after two drinks, you’d be at .09%, which is over the legal limit.
 Even if you don’t feel drunk, you could be, which means that you wouldn’t be able to drive carefully and could hurt yourself and/or others.

-There are also a range of side effects when it comes to legal and illegal drugs.
-For instance, your response time may be slower if you take marijuana, you may act erratic if you’re on cocaine, and you could have hallucinations if you’re on sleeping pills.
+There is also a range of side effects when it comes to legal and illegal drugs.
+For instance, your response time may be slower if you take marijuana, you may act erratically if you’re on cocaine, and you could have hallucinations if you’re on sleeping pills.